quaelin/idea/packages/idea-api/README.md

 # @quaelin/idea-api

-JavaScript API for accessing the Idea-DAG: decentralized Idea, Relation & Perspective data.
+JavaScript API for interacting with the [Idea-DAG][Idea-DAG]: decentralized Idea, Relation & Perspective data.

-You'll need access to an IPFS daemon, ideally a locally running one.
+You'll need access to an [IPFS daemon][IPFS], ideally a locally running one.

 # API Reference

 Most of the API methods are asynchronous, returning promises.
-Data objects (Ideas, Relations & Perspectives) are referenced by their IPFS content ID, or `cid`, which is a specially formatted string that also happens to be a cryptographic hash of the object itself.
+Data objects ([Ideas][Ideas], [Relations][Relations] & [Perspectives][Perspectives]) are referenced by their IPFS content ID, or `cid`, which is a specially formatted string that also happens to be a cryptographic hash of the object itself.

 ## Initialization